 - Connect to your Windows instance by using either RDP or remote PowerShell.

-- Sign in to Windows as administrator and stop the
+- Sign in to Windows as an admin and stop the

-- Navigate to the directory that contains the binaries for your SQL Server
+- Go to the directory that contains the binaries for your SQL Server

 instance, for example,